ZaydenJS/SwD/README.md

 ## 📝 License

-This project is created for Sharp's Web Design.
+This project is created for SwD - Sharpy's Web Designs.
 All rights reserved.

 ## 🤝 Support

 For questions or support regarding this website:

-- Email: hello@sharpswebdesign.com
+- Email: sharpyswebdesigns@gmail.com
-- Phone: +1 (555) 123-4567
+- Phone: 0459 437 764

 ---

-**Built with ❤️ by Sharp's Web Design Team**
+**Built with ❤️ by SwD - Sharpy's Web Designs Team**